The non-ergodic Host-Kra-Ziegler structure theorem for $\mathbb{Z}^d$-actions via measurable selections: Introduction

 \subsection{Acknowledgments}

-A.J. acknowledges support from the Deutsche For- schungsgemeinschaft (DFG, German Research Foundation) via the Heisenberg Grant -- 547294463 and the Germany's Excellence Strategy -- EXC-2047 -- 390685813.
+The authors would like to thank Henrik Kreidler for helpful discussions.
+We thank Nikos Frantzikinakis for his feedback on earlier versions of the manuscript, in particular for suggesting Theorem \ref{t:vertical_nilcharacters}.
+A.J. acknowledges support from the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) via the Heisenberg Grant -- 547294463 and its Excellence Strategy -- EXC-2047 -- 390685813.
 S.M. acknowledges support from a Hermann Weyl Instructorship at the Institute for Mathematical Research (FIM) at ETH Zurich.